 Under the Early Decision Plan, if you are admitted to RIT in your first-choice academic program, you must submit a $300 acceptance of admission deposit by February 15 and withdraw your applications with all other colleges/universities at that time.

-Early Decision candidates who are not accepted will, in most cases, be asked to submit midyear senior grades and will be reviewed a second time as part of the Regular Decision group of applicants.
-Candidates who are accepted to an alternate (second- or third-choice) program of study may request to be released from the conditions of the Early Decision Plan.
+Early Decision applicants who are not accepted will, in most cases, be asked to submit mid-year senior grades and will be reviewed a second time with applicants in the Regular Decision Plan.
+Early Decision applicants who are accepted to an alternate (second or third-choice) program of study may request to be released from the conditions of the Early Decision Plan.

-If the ED applicant's family determines that RIT is not an affordable choice, they should contact our office so that the student can be released from the Early Decision Plan.
+If the Early Decision applicant's family determines that RIT is not an affordable choice, they should contact our office so the student may be released from the Early Decision Plan.
 Families are encouraged to work with their assigned Financial Aid Counselor to assist them through the financial aid process.

 Financial Aid & Scholarships for Early Decision Applicants